-When trash functionality is used, the campaign stats that appears on the bottom of the dashboard has a change in their values.
-The % of Open Rate, Click Rate and Recovery Rate changes depending on the email templates used for sending the reminder emails.
+When trash functionality is used, the campaign stats that appear on the bottom of the dashboard has a change in their values.
+The % of Open Rate, Click Rate, and Recovery Rate changes depending on the email templates used for sending the reminder emails.

 Product Reports Tab

-If an abandoned order is moved from Abandoned Orders Tab to Trash then it will affect ‘Number of Times Abandoned’ column under Product Report Tab.
-Whereas, when you move an item to trash from the Recovered Orders Tab then it will affect the ‘Number of Times Recovered’ column under Product Report Tab.
-This implies that this tab gets affected with changes when items are moved to trash for both instances.
+If an abandoned order is moved from Abandoned Orders Tab to Trash then it will affect the ‘Number of Times Abandoned’ column under Product Report Tab.
+Whereas, when you move the Recovered order to the trash then it will affect the ‘Number of Times Recovered’ column under Product Report Tab.
+This implies that this tab gets affected by changes when items are moved to trash for both instances.

 Trash will be visible under the Abandoned Orders Tab, only after cart gets abandoned as shown below:

 When you mouse hover the email address you will see the Trash option under Abandoned Orders tab.